rbogle/backstage-on-aws/README.md

 ## Initialize CDK project
-This project is set up like a standard Python project.
+This project is set up like a standard Python CDK project.
 The initialization process also creates a virtualenv within this project, stored under the `.venv` directory.
 To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv`